De Beers: Operations

 Mining in Botswana takes place through the mining company Debswana, a 50–50 joint venture with the Government of the Republic of Botswana.
 It operates four mines – Jwaneng, Orapa, Letlhakane and Damtshaa, though Damtshaa was put on care and maintenance in 2015.

 In Namibia, mining is carried out through Namdeb Holdings, a 50–50 joint venture with the Government of the Republic of Namibia.
 Namdeb Holdings is made up of Debmarine Namibia (covering offshore mining) and Namdeb Diamond Corporation (land-based coastal mining).
 For offshore mining, motor vessels are used, including the 12,000-tonne, 113-metre-long SS Nujoma, built at a cost of $157 million and named after Sam Nujoma, Namibia's founding president.
 This vessel, the world's most advanced diamond exploration and sampling vessel, began full operations in June 2017.
 The Benguela Gem began operation in 2022.
 At 177 meters it's the world's largest diamond vessel and cost De Beers $486 million to build.

 De Beers Consolidated Mines is responsible for the De Beers mining in South Africa.
-It is 74% owned by De Beers and 26% by a board-based black economic empowerment partner, Ponahalo Investments.
-There are two mines – Venetia and Voorspoed.
+It is 74% owned by De Beers and 26% by a South African Black Economic Empowerment company, Ponahalo Investment Holdings.
+De Beers shut down production at the Voorspoed mine in 2018 as it reached the end of life, and the Venetia mine remains operational as of 2026.